ClojureBridge/community-docs/docs/clojure/def.md

 - Advice to coaches

-    If attendees don't know what is a variable, please explain briefly.
+    If attendees don't know what a variable is, please explain briefly.
     The difference between `my-number` and `user/my-number` would be worth mentioning.
-    Precisely, a namespace will have a new binding from Symbol to Var when def function is used.
+    A namespace will have a new binding from Symbol to Var when the def function is used.
-    Then, each Var will have its value.
+    Then each Var will have its value.

     Also, it would be helpful to talk about global Vars and namespaces.
-    However, the namespace has it's own section.
-Don't need to be in detail.
+    However, the namespace has its own section, so you don't need to go into detail.

 Try some examples.